mseaman26/Ultra-Secure-Password-Generator-by-Mike-Seaman/README.md

 - Typing pseudo code into VS code using comments, as well as using a pen and paper at times
 - All kinds of JavaScript and programming logic, such as variables, scope, function declarations and calls, many methods, and more
 - I learned to detect when it's a good time to take a break and I learned that the solution can suddenly pop out at you after a healthy break
-- became reaquainted with the satisfaction of making a program work!
+- became reacquainted with the satisfaction of making a program work!

 ## By Mike Seaman